Alejogb1/job-board/blog-data/r-pf-function-usage-explanation.md

 id: "r-pf-function-usage-explanation"
 ---

-Okay so you're asking about `r pf` function usage I've been there man trust me Been deep in the trenches with this exact thing Let me tell you my story it's gonna help you understand
+ so you're asking about `r pf` function usage I've been there man trust me Been deep in the trenches with this exact thing Let me tell you my story it's gonna help you understand

-Alright `r pf` think of it as a swiss army knife for working with data often you find it hanging around in situations when you're doing some hardcore statistical programming usually if you're using R which you probably are since you are asking about it It's about getting that raw data shaping it up for analysis making it presentable It’s not a magic wand okay no it's just a tool and you need to know its ins and outs or it will bite you
+`r pf` think of it as a swiss army knife for working with data often you find it hanging around in situations when you're doing some hardcore statistical programming usually if you're using R which you probably are since you are asking about it It's about getting that raw data shaping it up for analysis making it presentable It’s not a magic wand  no it's just a tool and you need to know its ins and outs or it will bite you

 I remember back in 2017 I was working on this huge project for a medical research thing It was about patient demographics and disease progression we had tons and tons of data and a very strict deadline so things had to go fast the R side was just one tiny part but it could have slowed the thing down the data came in like this tangled mess every data file had different structures missing values inconsistent formatting you name it The R part was critical for summarizing that data and feeding to other parts of the pipeline and guess what `r pf` was a lifesaver